itsMaxio/local-docs/docs/opnsense/wireguard/connecting-to-vps.md

 # Configure WireGuard with OPNsense and a VPS
 > OPNsense version: 25.1.2

 This guide will help you configure WireGuard on an OPNsense firewall as a peer and a VPS as the server.
-The goal is to allow the VPS to access an Ubuntu server (`10.10.20.2/24`) behind OPNsense.
+The goal is to allow the VPS to access an server (`10.10.20.2/24`) behind OPNsense.

 ---